CERT-Polska/n6/docs/src/install_and_conf/step_by_step/check.md

 interface, what happens to the messages at each phase of the data handling process.

-When you decide that it is enough, execute the command:
+When you decide that's enough, execute the command:

 ```bash
 pkill -e --signal SIGINT 'n6(parser|enrich|filter|recorder)'